Skip to content

 Each layer assumes the layer above it might be compromised.

-For defense in depth to work, layers must be independent:
+For defense in depth to work, layers must be independent.
+One compromise should not defeat multiple layers.

-Firewall credentials → Same password as app admin
+Dependent (Weak)• Firewall uses same password as app admin

-App server compromise → Attacker gets firewall access too
+App server compromise gives attacker firewall and database access too.

-Each layer has its own authentication, its own keys,
+Each layer has its own authentication, keys, and isolated failure modes.

 Try This (2 minutes)